MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 !!! note "origin story"

-    I recommend to have a look at the origin story which was published in 3 parts over on the ASWF website (in short interviews form):
+    I recommend to have a look at the origin story of the file format which was published in 3 parts over on the ASWF website (in short interviews form):
     [part1](https://www.aswf.io/news/aswf-deep-dive-openexr-origin-story-part-1/),
     [part2](https://www.aswf.io/news/aswf-deep-dive-openexr-origin-story-part-2/),